 A yummy lunch and the chance to support good government reforms here in New Mexico – what could be better than that?

-What: Common Cause New Mexico will honor citizens and elected officials with its Best in Government Awards, recognizing individuals who have made the year a bright one for good government and transparency.
+Common Cause New Mexico will honor three separate groups of citizens and elected officials with its Best in Government Awards at its annual luncheon in Albuquerque on Saturday, October 10, 2015.
+Common Cause New Mexico sponsors the lunch each October to recognize individuals who have made the year a bright one for good government and transparency.

 Sen. Lisa Torraco, Sen. Daniel Ivey-Soto and Bernalillo County Clerk Maggie Toulouse Oliver will be honored with the Best in Government Award for their collaborative work on Senate Bill 643, an on-line voter registration bill that passed each chamber unanimously and was signed into law by the Governor.
 The new law, which was sponsored by Sen. Torraco, was a combination of several different bills introduced by both Republicans and Democrats during the session.
 It will allow full on-line voter registration, enable New Mexico to join an interstate group to resolve inconsistencies in interstate voter rolls, clean up the election code and facilitate military and overseas voting.